 In terms of client relationships, some ask, “Why are you contacting me?
 We don’t have any jobs.”
 But we want to show clients and candidates that we’re here to support them in the long term, rather than simply protect our own bottom line.

 This strategy is paying off.
 As of April, our Net Promoter Score is healthier than it has ever been and way above the industry average.
 I attribute this success to simply being available to people, being in touch and having conversations in the right way.

 It’s impossible to know what the economic recovery from COVID will look like.
 We’re fortunate to be players in a very big global market.
 The global recruitment market is valued at about $500bn annually – even if that were to halve, it would still be a $250bn market.
 Some markets are sure to bounce back faster than others, as businesses reassess and move around their supply chains.

 I read a McKinsey report the other day that said the situation we’re all in will speed up digitisation by five years.
 While the pandemic – and everything to do with it – is undoubtedly terrible, in some ways it has propelled the world forward.
 Face-to-face meetings have become video calls, making things more convenient for everyone and allow a lot more people to effectively interact more regularly.

 On a personal level, I don’t miss the jet lag that comes with travelling for the business, but I do miss seeing people in real life, and I know others who are missing interaction and office culture.
 I think the world of work will change going forward with more people working flexibly and from home, but for me, there will always be a place for face-to-face interaction.
 Most significantly, I believe our relationships will be stronger as the result of our shared experience.

 For now, control what you can.
 Work with what you know.
 And keep communication clear and candid.

 FaceTime or face-to-face – what do you think works better?
-Share your thoughts and experiences with the #TalentVoices hashtag.Posted over 2 years ago
+Share your thoughts and experiences with the #TalentVoices hashtag.Posted about 3 years ago